US Army, South Korea, US, 2012-Present

 “I’ve learned a lot in the last eight years that I’ve served in the Army.
 There is no perfect job in life.
 It hasn’t always been easy or perfect however the Army has given me opportunities and experiences I would have never had in the civilian world.
 If you are thinking about joining, go for it!
 Overall, it’s been a positive adventure for me!”

 Adrienne has almost completed her bachelor’s degree in Psychology while serving and will graduate in the Spring.
-When her current Army contract is finished in two years, her goal is to pursue a Ph.D in Clinical Psychology as a civilian.
+When her current Army contract is finished in two years, her goal is to pursue an advanced degree in the field of Psychology as a civilian.
 Adrienne will have served the Army and her country for ten years.
-After earning her Ph.D, Adrienne’s goal is to make an impact on the military and veteran communities.
+After earning her degree, Adrienne’s goal is to make an impact on the military and veteran communities.